 Example and diagram

-Now there are of course very good ones on the market, we are going to be using our sealer for this project.
+Now there are of course very good ones on the market, we are going to be using our sealer for this project as we believe it is one of the best grout sealers on the market.
 GoProtect grout sealer is a water-based, odourless sealer that is fast-acting and lasts for a while.

 What you need